stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 * *Get-ChildItem OBJECT* - List the child objects of an object
 * *Get-Member OBJECT* - List the members of an object
 * *Select-Object PROPERTY1,PROPERTY2* - Shows the specified properties for a collection of objects
+* *Select-String STRING* - Finds text in strings and files
 * *Where-Object { CODE }* - Filters a collection of objects
 * *Measure-Object -property* - Show aggregate statistics for *property*
 * *Sort-Object PROPERTY1 -descending* - Sorts a collection of objects by the given property